Skip to Content

 Staff greeted us and gave us each a brightly colored safety vest to put on.
 I think it’s to show who is okay to be in the fields.

-One of the owners did a super informative talk about the process of getting the tulip bulbs from Holland and what all it takes to get Tulip Town up and running each year.
+One of the owners did a super informative talk about the process of getting the tulip bulbs from Holland and what it takes to get Tulip Town up and running each year.

 Learn how to properly pick tulips.